carstensing/Cloud-Resume-Challenge/README.md

 > [!TIP]
 > To avoid frequent logins, set the session duration to more than an hour.

-### 4. S3, Route53 and Cloudfront
+### 4. S3, Route 53 and Cloudfront

-I purchased a domain name through Route 53 and created an S3 bucket to store my site files built by Hugo.
-After that, I used CloudFront to enable HTTPS and content delivery.
+I purchased a domain name through **Route 53** and created an **S3** bucket to store my site files built by Hugo.
+After that, I used **CloudFront** to enable HTTPS and content delivery.
 AWS has guides on how to do all of this, but it can still be tricky.
 Follow them in this order:

 - [Configuring a static site using a custom domain registered with Route 53]
 - [Requesting a public certificate with ACM for HTTPS] (step 2 only)